-Sexting is the act of sending sexually explicit messages or photographs, primarily between mobile phones.
+Sexting is the act of sending sexually explicit messages or photographs primarily between mobile devices.

-Perhaps the most alarming of recent trends is the evolution of ‘sexting,’ whereby minors send sexually explicit messages or photographs to one another, primarily through mobile phones.
-In fact, a new study conducted by the Pew Research Center in December 2009, titled Teens and Sexting, revealed that 1 in 6 teens who own a cell phone have received a sexually suggestive image or video of someone they know*.
+Perhaps the most alarming of recent trends is the evolution of ‘sexting,’ whereby minors send sexually explicit messages or photographs to one another, primarily through cell phones.
+In fact, a study conducted by the Pew Research Center in December 2009, titled Teens and Sexting, revealed that 1 in 6 teens who own a cell phone have received a sexually suggestive image or video of someone they know*.
 Similar research conducted by MTV and the Associated Press found that nearly one-third of young people have participated in sexting-related behaviors**.
-So prominent is the issue that several states have adopted legislation criminalizing ‘sexting.’
+This issue has become such a concern that several states have adopted legislation criminalizing ‘sexting.’
 Arizona became the seventh state to enact such a law in May 2010, which places both the sender and the recipient at risk for legal repercussions including charges of possession and distribution of child pornography.

 - Tips to Prevent Sexting

 - Pew Research Center; Pew Internet and American Life Project

 - A Thin Line; 2009 AP-MTV Digital Abuse Study

 CLICK HERE TO VIEW OFFICIAL SUMMARY OF THE BILL , signed by Governor Jan Brewer on May 7th, 2010.